Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 Contributions to a qualified retirement plan

 Your eligibility to offset income with these deductions depends on your situation.
-Tax rules change from year to year.
-It’s a good idea to talk to a qualified tax professional about your situation.
+Tax rules change from year to year, so it's a good idea to talk to a qualified tax professional about your situation and ask how much tax you'll owe on your severance pay.

 State taxes and severance pay